IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 | Report Section   | DiagnosticReport.result.valueString -> IMRObservation.valueString | Identified by IMRObservation.code.
 See [IMR DiagnosticReport](StructureDefinition-imr-diagnosticreport.html) and [IMR Observation](StructureDefinition-imr-observation.html) for details | The code is used to identify what *section* the observation belongs to.
 For example, LOINC code __59776-5__ represents a procedure finding and LOINC code __19005-8__ represents a narrative impression. <br><br> Highly recommended to encode a single finding or impression per IMR Observation, but permitted to encode all findings as a single string and all impressions as a single string to bridge existing applications. <br><br> See Note 2 |
 {: .grid}

-> Note 1: There is no IMR-defined FHIR resource profile for the resource.
+> Note 1: This transaction does not define a FHIR resource profile for the resource.
 An implementation may use other FHIR resource profiles applicable for their deployment.

 > Note 2: In common cases, there is no direct association between findings and impressions except that they are associated with the same DiagnosticReport Resource.